Fireside poets: Overview

-Most of the fireside poets lived long lives.
 A culminating event was the 70th birthday party of Whittier in 1877 organized by publisher Henry Oscar Houghton, editor of the Atlantic Monthly.
 The event was meant to serve as a symbol of the magazine's association with the poets.
 Most of them were present for the celebration, though Lowell had recently moved to Spain.
 Mark Twain gave an infamous after-dinner speech in which he satirized the poets as uncouth drunkards.
 In his story, three impostors pretend to be Longfellow, Emerson, and Holmes, and forget which poet authored which poem.
 The speech was scandalous because it showed a lack of reverence and, in turn, Twain felt guilty for his transgression and wrote notes to the poets apologizing for it.
 Longfellow's 74th birthday in 1881 was honored nationwide with celebrations in schools throughout the United States.
 Between 1884 and 1900, readers' polls consistently placed these poets as the nation's most important writers.

 Generally, these poets promoted nationalist values and, as such, were deemed especially appropriate for study among children.
 Horace Scudder in his 1888 book Literature in School emphasized this point:

 Teachers through modern times have frequently emphasized the fireside poets in the classroom.
 According to scholar Kevin Stein, this emphasis reflects an expectation that poetry should have didactic messages and that poems can be used for moral betterment.
 Young readers, however, often turn away from this type of poetry because they dislike such sermonizing tones.